What is the meaning of the term ” Consumer Behavior”

 They are also known to bring a great change in the market shares of competing industries by influencing the purchasing decisions of consumers.
 Regularly conducted marketing campaigns can influence a consumer’s purchase decision to the extent that they can choose one brand for another or make unsightly or unsightly purchases.
 Marketing campaigns if undertaken at regular intervals even help to remind consumers to shop for not so exciting products such as health products or insurance policies.

-- Group Influence: Group Influence also plays an important role in influencing consumer behavior.
-The Primary influential groups include Family Members, close friends, Immediate Relatives and Classmates, and the Secondary influential groups includes co-workers, neighbors, clubs, and organizations, as well as acquaintances, are seen greater influence on consumer purchasing decisions.
+- Group Influence: Group Influence also plays an important role in influencing consumer behaviour.
+The Primary influential groups include Family Members, close friends, Immediate Relatives and Classmates, and the Secondary influential groups includes co-workers, neighbours, clubs, and organizations, as well as acquaintances, are seen greater influence on consumer purchasing decisions.
 Say for example Craze for the iPhone in the luxury phone are an example.

-- Personal Preferences: In the Personal level, Consumer Behavior Processes influenced by various colors of Morals, Values, likes, dislikes, preferences, beliefs.
+- Personal Preferences: In the Personal level, Consumer Behavior Processes influenced by various colours of Morals, Values, likes, dislikes, preferences, beliefs.
 Some certain dynamic industries such as personal care, consumer personal outlook, fashion, and food industries, personal views and opinions related to style and fun can become major influencing factors.
 Although adverting can help to influence these factors to some extent, The individual consumer likes and Dislikes having a greater impact on the end purchase made by a consumer.